Building Atmosphère on Windows using MSYS2

 pacman -S --noconfirm switch-dev devkitA64 dkp-toolchain-vars libnx switch-tools switch-mesa switch-libdrm_nouveau switch-sdl2

-And Atmosphère prerequisites
+And the Atmosphère prerequisites

 Bash: